davimber/aialignmentideas/humanwrittenideas.md

 Or decide to never update on anything.
 Or just update on everything and get no gains from the method.
 By adding an outer loop, we're adding complexity to the optimization process.

+### Have RL Environment Developers Spend 20 Minutes Talking Through Each Task
+##### This could be freeform Voice-To-Text or a long typed list of do's, dont's, and considerations
+The thought here is that developers have a large amount of alpha in their minds.
+And only a narrow sliver typically gets added to individual tasks.
+Maybe there is a task description, and a handful of tests to check the solution.
+But the developer's mind contains so much more rich information than that.
+If we could leverage this information, and could pass some of it to the model, that might translate into less reward hacking.
+For example, the developer likely has a massive mental list of things they would find bad/hacking/off task.
+Maybe they have inklings of possible work arounds that wouldn't truly solve the solution but may get the tests to pass.
+The question then, is how to get this alpha into the model, and get it to translate to better alignment.
+It could be injected with the prompt at some frequency.
+Or be given to grader's either as part of a rubric or context for a rubric.
+It could be used to form a sort of constitution.
+Or a kind of legal contract for a task (although rigidly following rigid rules and only checking those rules doesn't feel like a great recipee for generalizing intrinsic motivation to be aligned.
+Another ideas is that the content could be prefilled/injected into a model's reasoning about a task.
+Basically, if the developer's reasoning was approximately aligned, teaching the model to think in the same way could help.